Summary in a few lines:

 Buying Tip: Our Recommendation Based on Diamond Size Chart

-Always make the best of your budget to get a v.good cut, then start putting the rest on Clarity, Color & Carat.
+Always allocate the majority of your budget to secure an excellent cut, then start giving attention to Clarity, Color, and Carat.

-If you’re unsure about which carat range to choose from, it’s good to know that most people go with something a little under 1 carat for budgetary reasons, because “roughly speaking” each 1 carat will cost around $4k – $6k.
+If you’re uncertain about which carat range to choose from, it’s good to know that most people go with something a little under 1 carat for budgetary reasons.

-If you want a diamond with 1 carat, make your search for diamonds that are between 0.9 & 0.95 carats, it’s almost impossible to distinguish between such carats because their diameter is almost identical to naked-eye!
+If you want a diamond with 1 carat, go for the diamonds that are between 0.9 & 0.95 carats, it’s almost impossible to distinguish between such carat because their diameter is almost identical to the naked eye!

-Same applies to 1.5 carat as well, go a little below, and you’ll find a better price per carat, these carats (0.9 – 0.99 & 1.4 – 1.45) demand is way lower that the known grades (1 & 1.5 respectively), and vendors make a good use of people’s needs to them.
-Avoid it!
+The same goes for 1.5 carats as well, go a little below, and you’ll find a better price per carat.
+These carats (0.9 – 0.95 & 1.4 – 1.45) demand is much lower than the known grades (1 & 1.5 respectively), and vendors use that to their advantage!